SaimShaikh/Networking_In_DevOps/OSI_Model.md

 4. Transport Layer :
 - Transport Layer is responsible for the end-to-end communication between the two devices.
-- This Included taking data form sessions layer braking it up into chunks called segments before sending to the layer 3
+- This Included taking data form sessions layer breaking it into chunks called segments before sending to the layer 3
 - The Transport layer is also responsible for flow control and error controls
-- It ensures reliable delivery with error checking acknowledgement and retransmission id needed
+- It ensures reliable delivery with error checking acknowledgement and retransmission if needed.
 - Protocol: TCP , UDP
 - eg:
     - TCP :  Used in email , web Browsing (Guaranteed Delivery )